 Not every four-year college will offer the best program for a student’s specific needs.
 While shopping around for a community college, it is a good idea to carefully peruse four-year schools at the same time to find the best one for your field of study.
 By shopping for both schools at the same time, students also have the opportunity to find two institutions that will offer a seamless transfer process.

 U.S. News and World Report

-recommends meeting regularly with an advisor at the community college
+recommend meeting regularly with an advisor at the community college

 you attend to stay abreast of your transfer plans.
-Advisors are well-versed in how the transfer process works at various area institutions and can help students choose the right courses to advance them in their transfer endeavor.
+Advisors are well-versed in how the transfer process works at various area institutions and can help students choose the right courses to advance them in their transfer endeavors.
 Hopping into the transfer process without professional assistance may mean you don’t take full advantage of the transfer opportunities.

 Maintain a High GPA